Contrast-Security-OSS/contrast-sdk-java/README.md

 ### How to use this SDK
 1. Clone the project and run 'clean install' Maven goals to build the artifact with the latest code
-2. Add contrast-sdk-java to your project dependency
+2. Add contrast-sdk-java to your project dependency:
     ```
     <dependency>
         <groupId>com.contrastsecurity</groupId>